About

 Here’s an image of the AT10RC on the AP900 mount with QSI camera attached:

-And here’s a closeup view of the QSI 583wsg camera with Lodestar, feather-touch focuser and mirotouch focuser automation:
+And here’s a closeup view of the QSI 583wsg camera with Lodestar, feather-touch focuser and microtouch focuser automation:

 Equipment Used